software-mansion/starknet.py/docs/guide.rst

 #########################

 The simplest way of declaring and deploying contracts on the StarkNet is to use the :ref:`Contract` class.
+Under the hood, this flow sends :meth:`Declare` transaction and then sends :meth:`InvokeFunction` through Universal Deployment Contract (UDC) to deploy a contract.

 .. codesnippet:: ../starknet_py/tests/e2e/docs/guide/test_simple_declare_and_deploy.py
     :language: python